maanitgoyal/trains-controller/blog.md

 Day 5 - 02-10-2025
 My goal for today is to finish the assignment.
 I think I should make more subclasses for Load.java and Track.java.
 I should distribute the methods which are used by just subclass to subclass only.
 I have made three new subclass for Load.java and I have created an interface for Train.java which has all the functions which are used for trains carrying Cargo or PerishableCargo.
 Now I am refining simulate function and adding logic for going in reverse route.
 I have fixed the reverse logic as well and my code is working fine now.
 I am doing some more refining and I'll be done with my assignment soon.
 I think I am done.
 Now the only thing that is left is adding JavaDoc and creating an interface for PassengerTrain i think.

+Blog 4 - UML Diagram and Bug Testing
+I am making the UML diagram for my code.
+Its going good although i need to ask how to connect Station and Train class.
+I also need to check if I am checking if mechanics can only embark on RepairTrains or both repair trains and PassengerTrains.
+Also ask about how Helper file will be connected.